-This item is a non-IFRS measure; see the "Non-IFRS and additional Financial Measures" section in this document for relevant information about such measures.
+[†] This item is a non-IFRS measure; see the "Non-IFRS and Additional Financial Measures" section in this document for relevant information about such measures.

-Acquisitions and Disposition
+Acquisitions and Dispositions

-On November 2, 2021, the Company announced that it had acquired, through one of its subsidiaries, 70% of the shares of two Canadian companies specializing in insurance technology: Surexdirect.com Ltd and Surexdirect.com (Ontario) Ltd (collectively "Surex").
-As a leading player in digital property and casualty (P&C) insurance distribution in Canada, Surex combines online self-serve capabilities with experienced advisors.
+The last acquisition of note occurred in November 2021, when the Company acquired the majority of the shares of two Canadian companies specializing in insurance technology: Surexdirect.com Ltd and Surexdirect.com (Ontario) Ltd. As a leading player in digital property and casualty (P&C) insurance distribution in Canada, Surex combines online self-serve capabilities with experienced advisors.
+In 2022, key efforts were made to integrate this acquisition.